Attorney Defending Cyberbullying Charges in Michigan

 What constitutes cyberbullying, and how can a defense attorney help?

-Basically, cyberbullying is sending messages or posting information online in a way that causes another person to feel threatened or harassed.
+Cyberbullying is sending messages or posting information online in a way that causes another person to feel threatened or harassed.
 Michigan law defines cyberbullying as posting a message or statement about another person in a public media forum (the internet or any other medium used to convey information) intended to place that person in fear of bodily harm or death, and which expresses an intent to commit violence against that person.

-Michigan Criminal Defense Attorneys - Group
+Michigan Best Criminal Defense Attorney

 The Prosecution Proves Intent through Circumstantial Evidence in Cyberbullying Cases

-Because the prosecution cannot prove intent directly, the prosecutor will rely on circumstantial evidence.
+Because the prosecution cannot prove intent directly, they will rely on circumstantial evidence.
 The strength of circumstantial evidence is often subjective, and the government is likely to take a different view of things than the defense.
 A great attorney defending cyberbullying charges adds the most value because they will have the skill to admit the evidence in the light most favorable to their client.

 What are the penalties for cyberbullying?

-The penalties for this crime are stepped-up based on the frequency and consequences of the messaging.
+The penalties for this crime are stepped up based on the frequency and consequences of the messaging.

-• First offense: possible 93 days in jail and a $500.00 fine, or both;
+• First offense cyberbullying: possible 93 days in jail and a $500.00 fine, or both;

-• Second or subsequent offense: possible 1 year in jail and a $1,000.00 fine, or both;
+• Second or subsequent cyberbullying offense: possible 1 year in jail and a $1,000.00 fine, or both;

 • Continued pattern of harassing or intimidating behavior resulting in a death: possible 10 years in jail and a $10,000.00 fine, or both.